 For taxpayers who find themselves unable to pay their tax liability in one lump sum, the IRS offers installment agreements as a solution that is beneficial to both the taxpayer and to the IRS.

-The IRS installment agreement program provides a lifeline to taxpayers who owe back taxes and are unable to pay them all at once.
-If you set up a payment plan, the IRS will cease enforced collection activities while you pay your taxes in monthly installments over a period of time.
+The IRS installment agreement program gives taxpayers who owe back taxes the ability to pay their debt over time.
+If you set up a payment plan, the IRS will cease enforced collection activities while you pay your tax debt in monthly installments over a period of time.
+For many taxpayers,…

 The IRS has the authority to enter into payment plans with taxpayers who owe back taxes.
 In a effort to streamline the processing of these agreements the IRS continues to test expanded criteria for taxpayers requesting installment agreements.